maafkarbai/Vault/Full Stack/Week 1.md

 - **Definition**: Interconnected servers distributed globally to deliver content faster and improve website performance.

 ---
+# What is Directive?

+- Connection b/w html and js (vue)

+---

+---
 ### Mount

 - **Definition**: In Vue.js, "mount" refers to attaching the Vue instance to a specific DOM element.